 Lastly, you need to get yourself a good hemorrhoid cream (these are really cheap at the pharmacy) and stool softener because unfortunately you are going to be constipated due to all your organs being shoved up on top of your baby bump and your body needs time to regulate your digestive system.
 I like Senokot-S because it is a natural stool softener with vegetable laxative ingredients so it’s gentler than a lot of the others.
 Works really well without the cramping feeling and extra pain on top of the cramps you will have.

 Tylenol and Motrin are going to be your friend for a little while to help ease the pain and swelling and make things more tolerable!

 I am going to repeat a few items from the last section so I apologize if you see the same items listed in here twice but I wanted to make this easier for someone that knows they are having a c section to be able to find what they are looking for.
 Here are the items you must have in your postpartum survival kit when you know you are having a c section and also if you are trying for a VBAC but are unsure if you will be successful.

-You will also need the Innersy postpartum underwear for those days when you are bleeding a ton and also at night for added protection against leaks from blood and incontinence.
+You will also need the Always Discreet Boutique postpartum underwear for those days when you are bleeding a ton and also at night for added protection against leaks from blood and incontinence.
 They give you one less thing to worry about during your recovery and that is something every mommy during this time.

-You arer going to need nursing pads and the ones I found that work the best and are super comfortable unlike a lot of the others are Bamboobies they are soft and hide well in your bra without showing through your shirt which is a big plus when it comes to nursing pads!
-You will love these like I do.
+You are going to need nursing pads and the ones I found that work the best and are super comfortable unlike a lot of the others are Bamboobies they are soft and hide well in your bra without showing through your shirt which is a big plus when it comes to nursing pads!
+You will love these as I do.

 Take the medication the doctor gives you and make sure you take it when they tell you to so you get the best pain control possible!
 This is my best advice when it comes to not being in pain all the time.